stefanobartoletti/bricks/README.md

 - **`yarn build`** compiles all resources with all the optimizations required for a production environment (minification, treeshaking).

 These scripts run individual sub-tasks, which manage CSS (Sass compilation, Autoprefixer, PurgeCSS, minification), JavaScript (Rollup, Babel, minification), images (imagemin),
-## Configuration
+## ⚙️ Configuration

 Some configuration variables are available in `.config.js`.
-Options listed under *Project Variables* can be edited on a per-project basis, while *Path Variables* define paths used by Gulp tasks and they usyally should be left unmodified.
+Options listed under *Project Variables* can be edited on a per-project basis, while *Path Variables* define paths used by Gulp tasks and they usually should be left unmodified.

 *Project Variables* are: